Doctor Answers: What Drugs Should Not Be Taken with Tamsulosin?

 Q: How can Tamsulosin affect Eye Surgery?

-Dr. Parra answers: If you’re undergoing eye surgery, such as cataract surgery or surgery for glaucoma, it’s important to inform your doctor if you’re taking Tamsulosin.
+Dr. Parra answers: Tamsulosin can cause Intraoperative Floppy Iris Syndrome (IFIS) during cataract surgery, which makes the iris difficult to control, increasing surgical complications.
 One of the side effects of Tamsulosin is a condition called intraoperative floppy iris syndrome (IFIS), which causes the iris to become floppy during surgery, complicating the procedure.
 In some cases, your doctor may recommend stopping Tamsulosin before surgery to reduce the risk of this complication.

 Q: What Factors can Affect the Effectiveness of Tamsulosin?